jcmercado06/Barker/README.md

 With the following features:

-* Dogs can send a mew 😸✉️
+* Dogs can send a bark 😸✉️
-* Dogs can see all mews that have been sent 😻🗂
+* Dogs can see all barks that have been sent 😻🗂

 ![example-site](example-site.gif)